PPKan/metronome/README.md

 Hi, welcome to my Metronome APP.

+Skills used in this project:

+- JS setinterval
+- JS Audio
+- Typescript
+- Material UI
+- React Icons

 [Welcome to take a try here](https://stupefied-knuth-9beb12.netlify.app/)

 Also, I'm looking for a job now, if you are interested in any of my project, please feel free to contact me via [petervsjim@gmail.com](petervsjim@gmail.com).
 Or contact me via my [personal website](https://peterkan.info).